Frequently Asked Questions

 What is The Electric Brewery?

-Introduced in 2009, The Electric Brewery is a no compromise all-electric open source brewing setup used in over 60 countries by homebrewers and professional breweries to repeatedly and consistently brew the highest quality of beer possible in any style imaginable.
+Introduced in 2009, The Electric Brewery is a no compromise all-electric brewing setup used in over 60 countries by homebrewers and professional breweries to repeatedly and consistently create the highest quality of beer possible in any style imaginable.
 It uses non-proprietary (off-the-shelf) industrial grade components to ensure long term serviceability.
 Build once, use it a lifetime.

 Who uses The Electric Brewery system?

 The Electric Brewery is used in over 60 countries by homebrewers, commercial breweries, brew on premise shops, brew pubs, restaurants, industrial and entertainment corporations, distilleries, Kombucha brewers, and more!
 Hundreds are also using our design to serve other purposes including fruit juice pasteurization, mushroom growing, sous-vide cooking, and the creation of artisan pickles.